Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Introduction

 In this work, we propose to encode such structure in the form of a task-aware noise model.
 This design enables our diffusion planner to respect smoothness and constraint satisfaction by construction.
-We realize this idea with a two-level hierarchical diffusion framework.
-The upper level uses a denoising diffusion probabilistic model (DDPM) \cite{ho2020ddpm} with isotropic Gaussian noise to produce sparse, task-centric key states.
-For example, in navigation tasks, key states can be chosen as evenly spaced waypoints between the start and goal.
-In manipulation tasks, they naturally align with task phases (e.g., approach, grasp, lift), augmented by a binary contact-flag trajectory.\footnote{Hereafter, we use key states to denote both waypoints in navigation and keyframe states in manipulation.} We treat upper-level key states as soft observations with explicit uncertainty, so these imperfect predictions guide sampling without hard constraints or rejection.
+We realize this idea with a two-level hierarchical diffusion framework.} The upper-level planner produces sparse, task-centric key states (or key constraints).
+We treat these key states as soft observations with explicit uncertainty, allowing imperfect predictions to guide sampling without hard constraints or rejection.
 The lower-level diffusion then generates the full trajectory under a task-conditioned Gaussian, obtained by conditioning a linear time-varying Gaussian process (LTV-GP) motion prior on the key states, inspired by Gaussian process motion planning (GPMP) \cite{mukadam2018continuous}.
-This yields a non-isotropic and temporally correlated noise model whose mean and covariance encourage smooth dynamics between key states, while the key states act as anchors that prevent global oversmoothing and allow the trajectory to adapt at sharp turns or task-phase changes.
+This yields a non-isotropic, temporally correlated noise model whose mean and covariance encourage smooth dynamics between key states, while the key states act as anchors that prevent global oversmoothing and allow the trajectory to adapt at sharp turns or task-phase changes.
 Accordingly, this framework produces temporally consistent and constraint-aware plans.